wattry/express-typed-query/README.md

 const options: Options = { ignore: ['q'] };
 ```

+### rules ( { rules: IRules } )

+In some cases we may want to treat some values differently, for examle we may have an id that is padded with leading 0's
+hence it presents as a number

 ## Parameter Parsing

 Utilizing terms from the [Open API 3.1.0 spec](https://swagger.io/specification/#parameter-object), this module will parse form and deepObjects using the explode settings to convert each to their respective representation.